arpitadhar/ai201-project1-unofficial-guide-starter/README.md

      - What your final chunk count was across all documents -->

 **Chunk size:**
+300 token
 **Overlap:**
+50 token
 **Why these choices fit your documents:**
+The threads create valuable data so creating smaller would lead to loss of data.
 **Final chunk count:**
+500 - 600 chunks
 ---

 ## Embedding Model